TallerWebSolutions/protractor-drupal-framework/README.md

 `webdriver-manager start`

-The above step not necessary when running tests with Chrome or Firefox.
+The above step is not necessary when running tests with Chrome or Firefox.
 Take a look at the directConnection Protractor configuration.

 **Running tests:**